Without going deeply into one tradition, we can’t deeply appreciate any tradition

 Possibly.
 But if we don’t commit ourselves to one path, we may never appreciate any path.

-To understand, consider the metaphor of climbing a mountain.
+To understand why, consider the metaphor of climbing a mountain.
 The top of the mountain is spiritual consciousness, wherein we relish the ultimate reality.
 The bottom of the mountain is material consciousness, wherein we pursue worldly objects as life’s greatest pleasures.
 Various time-honored spiritual traditions are different paths up this mountain.
-The Bhagavad-gita (04.11) indicates that all seekers are on the same journey to the one ultimate reality.
+Pertinently, the Bhagavad-gita (04.11) indicates that all seekers are on the same journey to the one ultimate reality.

 If we climb the mountain by any one path, we start perceiving things from a higher perspective.
-Then, if we interact with others who have also climbed the mountain, even if by other paths, we can better understand their perceptions – both those that concur with our perceptions, and those that differ.
+Then, if we interact with others who have climbed the mountain by other paths, we can better understand their perceptions: both perceptions that concur with ours and perceptions that differ.

 Similarly, when we commit ourselves to one spiritual tradition, that committed practice raises our consciousness to a higher, non-material level.
 When we thus gain some spiritual experiences ourselves, we can better appreciate others’ spiritual experiences.
-Then, if we study different traditions, we can make greater sense of both the universality underlying all traditions and the specificities characterizing various traditions.
+Then, if we study different traditions, we can sense both the universalities underlying all traditions and the specificities characterizing various traditions.

 Hence the paradoxical principle: to deeply appreciate various traditions, we need to first go deep into one tradition.

 Think it over:

 - How is exploring life’s spiritual side like climbing a mountain?